KyroC/BugTracker/README.md

 5.  ~~Comment table doesn’t refresh after submitting comment page~~
 6.  ~~Adding tickets doesn’t show up instantly after adding~~ Second priority:
-1. History tracking for bugs and projects
+1. History tracking for bugs and projects (to be added)
-2. Picture table
+2. Picture table (to be added)

 ## Created by